danilkiff/pq3.ru/content/posts/capability-driven-leadership/From process to capability. Mapping the invisible work.md

 ---
 date: 2025-06-02
 title: "From process to capability: mapping the invisible work"
-summary: Most valuable work is invisible to process maps.
+description: Most valuable work is invisible to process maps.
 Techniques for detecting, naming, and evolving latent capabilities
 ---

 Most systems thinking ends at the process map.
 But what if the map is not the territory?
-This article explores how to transcend visible workflows and make hidden organizational capabilities visible — by reframing *process* as a *signal*, not a structure.
+This article explores how to transcend visible workflows and make hidden organizational capabilities visible -- by reframing *process* as a *signal*, not a structure.

 ---

 ### The problem: you can’t optimize what you can’t see

 Processes are easy to visualize.
 Swimlanes, flowcharts, [SOPs](https://en.wikipedia.org/wiki/Standard_operating_procedure).
-They give teams structure — and leaders the illusion of control.
+They give teams structure -- and leaders the illusion of control.
 But the real value of a system often emerges not from the steps it performs, but from the *capability it expresses*.

-**Invisible work** — coordination glue, trust dynamics, creative leaps, meta-decisions — rarely appears in a process diagram.
+**Invisible work** -- coordination glue, trust dynamics, creative leaps, meta-decisions -- rarely appears in a process diagram.
 Yet these shape delivery more than the visible steps.
 So:

 - How can you detect and formalize the invisible?